Cook County Board of Commissioners

 The Cook County Board of Commissioners is a legislative body made up of 17 commissioners who are elected by district, and a president who is elected county-wide, all for four-year terms.
-Cook County, which includes the City of Chicago, is the United States' second-largest county with a population of 5.2 million residents.
+Cook County is the United States' second most populous county, with a population of 5.2 million residents, and the city of Chicago as the county seat.
 The county board sets policy and laws for the county regarding property, public health services, public safety, and maintenance of county highways.
-It is presided over by its president, currently Toni Preckwinkle.
+It is presided over by its president and the county's chief executive, currently Toni Preckwinkle.

 The commissioners, president, and county clerk (who serves as clerk of the board), hold the same offices ex officio on the separate governmental taxing body, the Cook County Forest Preserve District Board of Commissioners.

 History

 Until 1870, Cook County had been governed under the "township supervisor" system, under which each Chicago ward elected a supervisor, and each township elected one or more as well depending on population, creating a board of 50 members, less than half from Chicago.
 In the wake of a scandal involving then board chairman J. J. Kearney (who was eventually unseated and expelled from the board), the new commission was created pursuant to an amendment to the state constitution, initially with ten Chicago commissioners elected from groups of wards within the city, and five members elected from groups of townships outside the city, presided over by a chairman elected by the board from among their own number.
 The commissioners were elected for three-year terms, on a staggered basis.
 The first meeting of the new board took place December 4, 1871; they elected businessman and Civil War general Julius White of Evanston as their chairman.